backstage/backstage/plugins/github-release-manager/README.md

 ## Usage

-The plugin exports a single full-page extension `ReleaseManagerAsAServicePage`, which one can add to an app like a usual top-level tool on a dedicated route.
+The plugin exports a single full-page extension `GitHubReleaseManagerPage`, which one can add to an app like a usual top-level tool on a dedicated route.